 Organizational Learning is the university’s central department for professional, career and leadership development.
-We promote lifelong learning resources and opportunities for U-M faculty and staff and campus culture change initiatives.
+We promote campus culture change initiatives, lifelong learning resources and opportunities for U-M faculty and staff.

 Core Service Areas